gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 Change dependency resolution to honor the variant dimensions for a custom component.

-- When resolving dependencies of a binary with variant dimensions `D` whose values are the tuple `v`:
+- When resolving dependencies of a binary with variant dimensions `D` with values `d`:
-    - Match any binary with variant dimensions `D` with values compatible to `v`.
-    - Match any binary with variant dimensions that are a subset of `D` and whose corresponding values are compatible with `v`.
+    - Match any binary with variant dimensions `E` and values `e` where the intersection of `D` and `E` is not empty, and the values of `e` from the intersection are compatible. with the values from `d`.
     - Fail when there is not exactly one such binary.
-    - Fail when any binary has variant dimensions that are not `D` or some proper subset.
 - To determine whether the variant values are compatible:
     - Exact match on name
     - Special case compatibility for `JavaPlatform`.
+- For example:
+    - Resolving for a binary with `(platform, buildType, screenSize)` from a library with binaries with `(platform)`, select all candidates with compatible `platform` and ignore the other dimensions.
+    - Resolving for a binary with `(platform)` from a library with binaries with `(platform, buildType, screenSize)`, select all candidates with compatible `platform`.
+    - Resolving for a binary with `(platform, screenSize)` from a library with binaries with `(platform, buildType)`, select all candidates with compatible `platform`.

 ## Feature backlog

 - Allow library to expose Jar, classes dir or any combination as its Java API.
-- Add dependency set to JarBinarySpec to allow dependencies to be tweaked.
 - Allow plugin to use compiled classes from a Java source set to build a custom binary.
 - Plugin declares Jar or classes as intermediate output rather than final output.
+- Add dependency set to JarBinarySpec to allow dependencies to be tweaked.
 - Expose a way to query the resolved compile classpath for a Java source set.
 - Plugin author defines target Java platform for Jar binary